-Starting off with movement and words, this event will kick off with a drop-in poetry session facilitated by a leading London poet.
+Starting off with movement and words, this event will kick off with a drop-in poetry session facilitated by a leading London poet and spoken word artist Hodan Yusuf.
 Learn how to create a poem and the process of editing one you've already started.
 Alongside this, join in and learn the basic moves of fencing from how to lunge, parry and riposte!
 This fun fencing experience will be facilitated by an expert and open to all.

-Join us in the Southwark Room for the film screening of I Can Be She, a film which follows the journey of four teenage girls from West London who embark on the Muslim Girls Fence project run by Maslaha and British Fencing.
+Join us in the Southwark Room for the screening of Nobody's Metaphor, a film which follows the journey of four teenage girls from West London who embark on the Muslim Girls Fence project run by Maslaha and British Fencing.
 As the film unfolds, the initially reluctant girls find fencing coaching and poetry workshops new means to express themselves and speak back to people’s expectations of them as they talk about the anxieties they face and the impacts of sexism, racism and Islamophobia.
-The film follows their journey to them becoming ferocious and passionate young women with the self-belief that they can use their bodies, minds and voices to shatter the limits imposed on them ideologically or otherwise.

 Stance is an independent award-winning arts and culture podcast run by journalist and curator Chrystal Genesis.

 Chouette Films combine green filmmaking innovation, dedication to detail and creative flair, and craft their films with the ingredients to inspire social impact.
 They are whole-heartedly driven to creating meaningful and innovative films, whilst minimising environmental footprints.

 Maslaha works in areas including education, gender, criminal justice and health.
 Maslaha's range of projects means they understand the multiple identities communities hold, and the multiple deprivations that can exist.
 They initiate and create spaces for people to contribute, shape and give a voice to their ideas and actions.